Cactoidal/GodotEthersV3/README.md

 ### `read_from_contract(network, contract, calldata, callback_node, callback_function, callback_args={})`

-`network` is the name of the network you're calling, as a string.
+`network` is the name of the network you're calling, as a String.

 `contract` is the contract address.